ZTL-UwU/waveforge/README.md

 ```

 You can also install those dependencies manually if you prefer not to install SFML system-wide.
 Please refer to SFML's official documentation for more details.

-P.S.
-I haven't tested building on Windows yet, but it should work fine as CMake is cross-platform and SFML only relies on WinAPI there, instead of additional system libraries.

 ## Implementation notes